 Are you with one of the biggest energy companies?
-If so, you’re far from alone.
-Around seven in 10 of us still buy gas and electricity from British Gas, EDF Energy, Eon, Npower, Scottish Power or SSE, despite the huge and growing choice of companies.
+More than half of us buy gas and electricity from the original firms - British Gas, EDF Energy, Eon, Npower and Scottish Power - despite the huge and growing choice of companies.

 You could be forgiven for thinking this is because they offer something special to their loyal customers.
 But this isn’t the case.
-Each year, we ask energy customers to tell us what they really think of their suppliers – and it’s always firms besides the these six that come out on top.
+Each year, we ask energy customers to tell us what they really think of their suppliers – and these firms never top the table.

-If you’re a customer of one of the traditional firms and on their standard variable or default tariff, you’re in double trouble.
-Standard tariffs and default tariffs are rarely companies’ cheapest deals, and the average customer can be overpaying by £300 or more per year, compared with the cheapest deals on the market.
+If you’re a customer of one of the traditional firms and on their out-of-contract or default tariff (also called standard variable), you’re in double trouble.
+These are rarely companies’ cheapest deals.
+Though the price cap limits the amount you can be charged, the average customer can still typically save £200 or more per year by switching to one of the cheapest deals available on the market.

-Newer challenger suppliers include Powershop, Pure Planet, So Energy, Tonik Energy and more.
+Newer challenger firms include Outfox the Market, Powershop, Pure Planet and So Energy .

 But not all small brands are new.
-Ebico, Ecotricity and Good Energy, for example, have all been selling gas and electricity for more than a decade.
+Ecotricity, Good Energy and Green Energy UK, for example, have all been selling gas and electricity for more than a decade.

 To find out if you should pick a smaller supplier, a newer supplier, or stay safe with an established firm, we analysed our survey data.